Ready to say goodbye to student loan debt for good? Learn More

 Eastern District of New York Filing Requirements

-If you live in the Eastern District, you can file your forms online or in person.
-As of May 2022, the court has implemented a new Electronic Self Representation System (eSR) that allows pro se filers to file online.
+If you live in the Eastern District, you can file your forms in person or online using the court's Electronic Self Representation System (eSR) for pro se filers.

 If you file in person make sure to bring a copy of your original bankruptcy forms to the court when you first file your case.
 The court requires two complete sets.
 If you’re missing any of the necessary bankruptcy documents when you submit your Voluntary Petition, you must include this affidavit when filing the remainder of your bankruptcy forms.